zensoup/fhirbug/README.rst

 ============

 Mapping from a database model to a Fhir resource is pretty simple.
 Begin by declaring your models using the ORM of your choice.
-Subclass or extend your models to use fhirball's mixins and declare a class called FhirMap.
+Subclass or extend your models to use fhirbug's mixins and declare a class called FhirMap.

 Inside FhirMap, use Attributes to declare properties using the name of the corresponding Fhir resource.